Barbara Hall (politician): Provincial campaign

+Health Results Team

 Hall subsequently served on the Ontario government's "Health Results Team" as lead of community relations.
 Hall was appointed to this position by Health Minister George Smitherman, who had worked in Hall's office while she was mayor.

 Chief Commissioner of the Ontario Human Rights Commission

 In November 2005, Hall was appointed the Chief Commissioner of the Ontario Human Rights Commission (OHRC).

 In December 2007, the OHRC released a preliminary report looking into bullying of Canadian-Asians fishing illegally on Lake Simcoe.
 Hall wrote that violence and harassment of Canadian-Asian anglers "remind us that racism and racial discrimination exist in Ontario."
 Hall added that "We're looking for communities across Ontario to have an open dialogue and take action on racism.
 Although this is often hard to do, it is necessary to make communities welcoming and safe for all."

 Complaint against Maclean's

 In April 2008, the OHRC dismissed a complaint by the Canadian Islamic Congress against Maclean's, but issued a statement denouncing the magazine.
 In an interview, Hall stated that "When the media writes, it should exercise great caution that it's not promoting stereotypes that will adversely impact on identifiable groups.
 I think one needs to be very careful when one speaks in generalities, that in fact one is speaking factually about all the people in a particular group."

 The editors of Maclean's denounced Hall and her staff for what they called the "zealous condemnation of their journalism" and stated that "[Hall] cited no evidence, considered no counter-arguments, and appointed herself prosecutor, judge and jury in one fell swoop."
 Maclean's also accused every human rights commission in the country of "morphing out of their conciliatory roles to become crusaders working to reshape journalistic discourse in Canada."
 Maclean's wrote that Ms. Hall's press release was "a drive-by smear," and "perhaps the greatest disappointment in this whole saga."
 Mark Steyn, who wrote the excerpt in Maclean's that the complaint was based on, also sharply criticized Hall and the OHRC, commenting that "Even though they (the OHRC) don't have the guts to hear the case, they might as well find us guilty."

 At a meeting of the Canadian Arab Federation on the day after the British Columbia Human Rights Tribunal heard the complaint, Hall served on a panel along with Khurrum Awan, one of the student lawyers who helped file the complaint who testified at the BC Human Rights Tribunal against Maclean's, and Haroon Siddiqui, editor emeritus of the Toronto Star.
 Hall joked to the audience that she could finally speak freely with her co-panellist Awan about his complaint.
 Awan praised Hall's condemnation of Maclean's, stating that he had difficulty developing support until Hall called Maclean's Islamophobic, and then "everyone wanted to be our uncle."